awiencek/2023-hw-mini/assignment/exercise03.md

 What is the tradeoff when I increase sample time relative to the "dot_dash_threshold" value?
 Try this by increasing "sample_ms" in exercise3.json on the Pico.
 The effect should be quite noticeable.

+#### Answer 1
+If the sample time is increased too much the program can no longer differentiate between a dot and a dash input.
+It should be less than the dot_dash_threshold value.